Fudan-iGEM/2024-wiki/src/software.md

 </div>
 </div>

 To view specific information about a part or relationship, click the "Part/Relationship info" tab in the top-right corner.
-You can also click on nodes or edges in the treemap to view detailed information about the parts or relationships.
+You can also click on nodes or edges in the tree map to view detailed information about the parts or relationships.
 For example, in [Figure 9](#figure-9), the similarity information of the two parts is displayed after clicking on the edge indicated by the red arrow.

 <div style="text-align: center;" id="figure-9">
 <img src="https://static.igem.wiki/teams/5115/software/tutorial-9.png"